 Kristin Ess Deep Clean Clarifying Shampoo

-This clarifying shampoo is a super sudsy formula for a deep-clean feel.
-Its ingredients can help remove mineral deposits, chlorine, and salt from the hair after a good swim.
+This clarifying shampoo is a super sudsy formula for a deep clean feel, with ingredients that can help remove mineral deposits, chlorine, and salt from the hair after a good swim.

-Writer and editor Nicole Bonaccorso notes that effective ingredients like sodium laureth sulfate and sodium lauryl sulfate are commonly added to shampoos to help remove chemical buildup in the hair.
+Writer and editor Nicole Bonaccorso noted that effective ingredients like sodium laureth sulfate and sodium lauryl sulfate are commonly added to shampoos to help remove chemical buildup in the hair.

 “My hair felt very clean but not stripped.
-There was no residue left over, and my locks felt nice after use,” says Bonaccorso, adding, “I noticed extra shine and volume during use.”
-She also says it smells really good, with a mix of pink pepper, apple, and cedar notes, and that it lathers a lot for a deeply clean feel.
+There was no residue left over, and my locks felt nice after use,” said Bonaccorso, adding, “I noticed extra shine and volume during use.”
+She also said it smells really good, with a mix of pink pepper, apple, and cedar notes, and that it lathers a lot for a deeply clean feel.

 For a Spa-Like Experience